wur-wsg/VIC/docs/Documentation/HowToAddNewOutputVars.md

 To add an entry, copy an existing entry and modify it.

 Next, define your variable's default aggregation method.
 This refers to the method used to aggregate up from smaller time steps to larger time steps, e.g. from hourly to daily.
 By default, variables are aggregated via averaging the original values over the output time step; if this is acceptable for your variable, then you do not need to specify anything here.
 Otherwise, you need to specify a method.
-This is done by adding your variable to the appropriate case/switch block in `get_default_outvar_aggtype()` or `plugin_get_default_aggtype()`, for example:
+This is done by adding your variable to the appropriate case/switch block in `get_default_outvar_aggtype()`, for example:

 ```C
     switch (varid) {